lustraka/data-analyst-portfolio-project-2022/cs01_cds_methods/cs01_journal.md

 ## Curate Backlog and ToDos
 - [ ] Document the knowledge base with Term-Association Ontology Internal Information Management (TAO-IIM)
+- [ ] Clarify the nature of CDS methods and check their employment in selected documents

 ## Archive Journal Entries